eds-satish/InterviewPrep/README.md

 - [ ] Pros and cons of each algo and when to use them.
 - [ ] Be extremely proficient in time/space complexity analysis.
     - [ ] Know Big O for each data structure
-- [ ] Recommended Resources to Read: DonBeave Interview Repo, The Technical Interview Cheat Sheet, Big O Cheat Sheet
+- [ ] Recommended Resources to Read: DonBeave Interview Repo, The Technical Interview Cheat Sheet, Big O Cheat Sheet, http://discrete.gr/complexity/

 ### :fire: Stage 2: General Interview Questions (~7 days) :fire:
 - Always better to write solution on paper.
 Second, if you can't handle the question, STOP & RESEARCH IT!